 Use the inside of your foot to begin dribbling and then as you advance, use your toes to nudge the ball forward.
 Begin in a slow jog dribbling – if you go too fast the ball will easily become out of control.

 As you get better with each technique using the inside of your foot and your toes, build up the speed, If you start to lose control just slow down a little until you’ve mastered it.

 First of all, keep your eyes on the ball so that you’re connecting well with it and keeping it in close distance.
-Then once you are comfortable, look up for a second as you dribble.
+Then once you’re comfortable, look up for a second as you dribble.

-Watch Players Games
+Watch Players to Get Better

-After you’ve completed the practice from above – when you are either playing or watching soccer on television focus on one player.
+After you’ve completed the practice from above – when you’re either playing or watching soccer on television focus on one player.
 Study the player to see what kind of moves they make.

-When you are watching your favorite team play, look at the players that don’t have the ball – see how they are getting ready for the next move.
+When you’re watching your favorite team play, look at the players that don’t have the ball – see how they’re getting ready for the next move.